Skip to Content

 Several communities are considering or have begun updating their comprehensive plans to meet the Statutory requirement that comprehensive plans be updated at least every 10 years (Section 66.1001(2)(i) of the Statutes).
 Several plan updates have recently been completed or are underway by the Commission, including:

 Although the State’s comprehensive planning law requires a 10-year update, there is no guidance on the scope or content of plan updates.
 Each local government should determine the scope of its local plan update.
-The following are some possible options:

 A community’s existing comprehensive plan may already include guidance on the timing and process for updating the plan and should be reviewed to help determine the scope of the plan update.
 A county or local government that has made periodic amendments to its plan may also want to consider, with its attorney, whether those periodic amendments could meet the plan update requirement of Section 66.1001(2)(i).